Definition: Families understand special education laws and requirements and their role in the transition process.

 - The Rehabilitation Act authorizes funding for various disability-related purposes and activities, including state vocational rehabilitation (VR) programs, independent living programs, training and research, and the work of the National Council on Disability.

 - The Workforce Investment Act (WIA) consolidates federal job training and employment programs.
-This act was updated in 2014 as the Workforce Investment Act and the Workforce Innovation and Opportunity Act (WIOA)
+This act was updated in 2014 as the Workforce Innovation and Opportunity Act (WIOA)

 - The Vietnam Era Veterans’ Readjustment Assistance Act requires employers that have federal contracts or subcontracts of certain dollar amounts to provide equal employment opportunities for certain veterans with disabilities.